emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 2 actions\
 You channel positive energy.
 Make a Basic Spell attack against the Might Defense DC of each undead creature within 12m to deal 5d10 Radiant damage.
 Each living creature within 12m of you regains 5d10hp.

+At 7th level and 15th level, the damage or healing increases by 3d10.

 You can use this Flourish once per day.

 ### Healing word
 Heal, Mental, Spell\
 1 actions\
 A creature of your choice that you can see within 12m of you regains 8d4 hit points.
 This Spell has no effect on undead or constructs.

+At 7th level and 15th level, the healing increases by 5d4.

 You can use this Flourish once per day.